-David Callaghan is a Professor of Theatre and current Department Chair in his 17th year on the faculty at UM.
-He teaches acting. directing, musical theatre performance and history, and occasional seminars on American culture and film for the UM Honors Program.
+David Callaghan is a Professor of Theatre and current Department Chair in his 21st year on the faculty at UM.
+He teaches acting, directing and musical theatre performance.
 David received his M.F.A. degree in Directing from Western Illinois University and a Ph.D. in Theatre and Film from the City University of New York Graduate Center in Manhattan.
 He grew up in central New Jersey a short train ride from the Big Apple and past teaching experience includes visiting positions teaching audition technique at the American Musical and Dramatic Academy (AMDA) in NYC and also at Illinois Wesleyan University.

 Before coming to Montevallo in 1999, David worked professionally in Philadelphia before residing in NYC for six years where he worked on the casting staff at Manhattan Theatre Club and Meg Simon Casting.
 David enjoyed opportunities to work on the original Tony Award winning productions of Terrence McNally’s LOVE!
 VALOUR!
 COMPASSION! and August Wilson’s SEVEN GUITARS on Broadway.
 Other projects included working on new plays by playwrights like John Patrick Shanley and A.R Gurney for MTC and Seattle Repertory Theatre; as well as independent films and TV pilots such as “Cosby” on CBS.